 The first step in a motorcycle accident case will involve a full evaluation of the accident scene.
 Getting our firm involved early in your case is crucial.
 A review of the accident scene and interviews with eyewitnesses to the motorcycle crash must be performed as early as possible, while memories are fresh.
 The facts and evidence collected after the accident are vital parts of filing a claim against a negligent driver.

 At Cogburn Law, our Las Vegas personal injury attorneys have a reputation for excellence as trial lawyers.
 When we represent an injured motorcycle rider, we pursue full compensation.
 We prepare the case for trial as part of our process – as in the end, taking the case to a jury may be the best way to achieve justice.

-If you or a loved one was seriously injured in a motorcycle accident in Las Vegas, call Cogburn Law for free case consultation with a Las Vegas motorcycle accident lawyer today.
+If you or a loved one was seriously injured in a motorcycle accident in Las Vegas, call Cogburn Law for a free case consultation with a Las Vegas motorcycle accident lawyer today.